Jane Sowerby

 Operations Manager

-Clare is a physiotherapist, specialising in spinal injury and amputation, currently working at a rehabilitation centre for injured military at Standford Hall (was Headley Court).
+Clare is a physiotherapist, specialising in spinal injury and amputation, most recently working at a rehabilitation centre for injured military at Standford Hall (was Headley Court).

 Clare is an adaptive waterski instructor and adaptive yoga teacher.
 She believes that engaging with outdoor activities is important to attain a healthy body and mind.